-These questions test your knowledge of lipid and carbohydrate structure and function
+Eighteen questions test to your asic understanding of lipid and carbohydrate structure and function.

 Reviewed by Jonathan Loomes-Vrdoljak on 25 July 2019

 Which of the following macromolecules is incorrectly matched to its function?

 Carbohydrates - quick energy source

 If cellulose is a carbohydrate, why can it not be used for quick energy in humans?

 It is used for quick energy, but it is normally present in dense polysaccharide chains, which make it hard to be broken down